14 5/8 in. x 5 1/2 in. x 4 1/2 in. (37.15 cm x 13.97 cm x 11.43 cm)

 Medium and Support

 Museum Purchase, Adela Wood Smith Trust, in memory of Harry de Forest Smith, Class of 1891

 Oinochoai were single-handled jugs used for pouring liquid such as wine (oinos in Greek is wine).
-This example, with its slender proportions and continuous curve from rim to foot, is a type of oinochoe often called an olpe.
-The rope-like handle would not have permitted pouring; rather the vase was designed specifically to be carried in a funeral.
-The jug is attributed to the Sappho Painter, who decorated the vase using the black-figure technique, in which illustrations are etched onto the vase using a slip that turns black when fired, causing the figures to appear in black silhouette.
+The Bowdoin example, with its slender proportions and continuous curve from rim to foot, is a type of oinochoe often called an olpe.
+The rope-like handle would not have permitted pouring; rather the vase was designed specifically to be carried in the funeral.
+The jug is attributed to the Sappho Painter, who decorated the vase using the black-figure technique, in which illustrations are etched onto the vase using a slip which turns black when fired, causing the figures to appear in black silhouette.

-The scene on this oinochoe illustrates a Greek funeral and unfolds, uninterrupted, around the body of the vase.
+The scene on this oinochoe illustrates a rare glimpse of the Greek funeral and unfolds, uninterrupted, around the body of the vase.
 Central is a virtually unique view of a dead male being placed into a coffin in preparation for the ekphora, or procession to the tomb.
-Elements to suggest an interior scene reflect the fact that upon death the body would be laid out for viewing inside the home.
 This laying out of the body was called the prothesis and, in Athens of this period, lasted for two days.
-In the early hours before dawn of the third day, the body would be conveyed to the cemetery for burial.
-The central scene on this oinochoe includes details that recall this tradition.
-Lamps are suspended from the ceiling providing light to the mourners gathered for this ritual.
-They are young and old, male and female, and together provide a rare glimpse of the Greek family engaged in one of its most solemn tasks.
+In the early hours before dawn of the third day the body would be conveyed to the cemetery for burial.
+The central scene on the Bowdoin oinochoe includes details that recall this tradition.
+Lamps are suspended from the ceiling providing light to the mourners gathered for this ritual, who are depicted in various activities that anticipate the procession.
+They are young and old, male and female, and together provide a rare glimpse of the Greek family engaged in one of their most solemn tasks.

 Help us make our collections more accessible by providing keywords to describe this artwork.
 The BCMA uses the